Call Today! Free Immediate Response (818) 781-1570

 Electronic monitoring in Los Angeles County is a type of house arrest or home confinement program.
 However, you are always required to stay in your home.
 Typically, electronic monitoring is enforced through an ankle bracelet that communicates with a home monitoring unit.
 It's not free.

 You will be responsible for paying the cost of using an electronic monitoring instrument.
-The ankle bracelet will send a 24 hour signal to the monitoring agency.
-They are responsible for providing real time communication of any unusual activity in the signal.
+The ankle bracelet will send a 24-hour signal to the monitoring agency, which is responsible for providing real-time communication of any unusual activity in the signal.

-Unusual activity includes any tampering with the monitoring equipment, travelling outside authorized location, and violating curfew.
+Unusual activity includes tampering with the monitoring equipment, traveling outside authorized locations, and violating curfew.

 Whether you are eligible for electronic monitoring will depend on the specific circumstances of your case and what type of conditions your criminal defense attorney can negotiate.
 In some cases, if the court grants electronic monitoring, you could be allowed to: